Join us for an adventure in flavor!

 Though Sancocho is mostly cooked for special occasions and holidays, it’s so beloved and popular that it often finds its way to regular weekend family get togethers.

-Puerto Rican Sancocho has the distinctive addition of sofrito as a cooking base for the stew, and the presence of plantain and corn, along with other tubers.
+My version of Puerto Rican Sancocho has the distinctive addition of sofrito as a cooking base for the stew, and the presence of plantain and corn, along with other tubers.

 chopped veggies in a bowl